-These are just a couple examples of people I thought for sure would complete their thru-hikes, yet couldn't.
+These are just a couple of examples of people I thought for sure would complete their thru-hikes, yet couldn't.
 Overall, just 20 to 25 percent of thru-hikers finish each year.

 I don’t know why some people are able to finish when others aren’t.

-All I know is I feel more confident than ever I will finish.
+All I know is I feel more confident than ever that I will finish.
 I’ve always had a lot of confidence, though.
 And I’ve also carried with that a small measure of practical insecurity.

-Along the way, I noticed some surveyor tape left by a trail maintainer.
+Along the way, I noticed some surveyor's tape left by a trail maintainer.
 A note was written on it about work that needed to be done to redirect water runoff.
-It borrowed a phrase from the 2016 election campaign, and I laughed when I saw it.
+Whoever wrote it borrowed a phrase from the 2016 election campaign, and I laughed when I saw it.

 One of the best views from Little Bigelow was a little farther down the trail, where a rock ledge opened to a wide valley.

-When I reached the lake I stayed several minutes to enjoy the view.
+When I reached the lake, I stayed several minutes to enjoy the view.
 The water was a deep blue that nearly matched the color of the clear sky.

 From Flagstaff Lake, six more miles remained to reach West Carry Pond Lean-to, the spot where Stick, Tengo, and I agreed to stop for the night.